Leonardo-Boss/suckless-site/dwm.suckless.org/index.md

 tags.
 Selecting certain tags displays all windows with those tags.

-dwm contains a small status bar which displays all available tags, the layout, the title of the focused window, and text read from standard input.
+dwm contains a small status bar which displays all available tags, the layout, the title of the focused window, and the text read from the name of the root window.
 The selected tags are highlighted with a different color, while the tags of the focused window are highlighted with a small point.

 dwm draws a small border around windows to indicate their focus state.